oktadev/ionic-jhipster-starter/README.md

 This project provides a base template of functionality for an Ionic app.
 The Ionic for JHipster module provides entity generation and additional features that require logic to install (e.g. OAuth authentication).

-This project is in a beta state, see its [v1.0 milestone](https://github.com/oktadeveloper/ionic-jhipster-starter/milestone/2) for progress towards a release.

 [![Build Status][travis-image]][travis-url]

 ## Table of Contents